kovidgoyal/kitty/docs/glossary.rst

    Same as :envvar:`VISUAL`.
 Used if :envvar:`VISUAL` is not set.

+.. envvar:: SHELL

+   Specifies the default shell kitty will run when :opt:`shell` is set to :code:`.`.

 .. envvar:: GLFW_IM_MODULE

    Set this to ``ibus`` to enable support for IME under X11.